-Power Save-The backlight or screen turns off when the phone is inactive for a set interval.
-You can manage the backlight.

-• Power Save Plus-Your phone screen turns on and off at times that are based on your work schedule.
+- Power Save-The backlight or screen turns off when the phone is inactive for a set interval. - You can manage the backlight. - Power Save Plus-Your phone screen turns on and off at times that are based on your work schedule.
 If your work hours or work days change, you can contact your administrator to reconfigure your phone.

 For example, your administrator can set your phone to alert you 10 minutes before it turns off.
-You see the Select button light up and you get a message that your phone is turning off soon.
-You get notifications at these intervals:
+You get a message that your phone is turning off soon and you get notifications at these intervals: